whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 1. If you need to fill the register with zero value just don't do `mov` instruction and do `xor` on the register.

-2. If you need to place a small value in the register don't use the EAX name of the register use `al` which is 8 bits size or 1 byte.
+2. If you need to place a small value in the register don't use the EAX name of the register using `al` which is 8 bits size or 1 byte.

 3. Replace '/bin/sh\0' string with '/bin//sh' and terminate it with null in the stack.